llm-enhance/llm-enhance.github.io/README.md

 - - -

-## Large langauge models understand and can be enhanced by emotional stimuli
+## EmotionPrompt: Large langauge models understand and can be enhanced by emotional stimuli

 *Previously titled: EmotionPrompt: leveraging psychology for large language model enhancement*